What law governs homeschooling in Colorado?

 When can I begin homeschooling my student?

-The parent may begin their homeschooling program fourteen (14) days after the Letter of Intent has been received by the district Home Based Education Office.
-An email confirmation with the enrollment date will be sent to the parent.
+The parent may begin their homeschooling program fourteen (14) days after the Letter of Intent has been received by the district Office of Home Based Education.

 Can my student earn a diploma from Jeffco Public Schools?